finkmoritz/flutter_amplify_auth_ui/README.md

     - Family name
     - Gender
     - Date of Birth
+    - Picture
+    - Profile
+    - Website
+    - Updated at

 ### PasswordResetPage
 - Reset password via confirmation code and one of the following